stijn-dejongh/lovecraft_public_domain/raw_converts/tm.md

-            At length I emerg'd upon a table-land of moss-grown rock &amp; scanty soil, lit up by a faint moonlight which had replac'd the expiring orb of day.
+            At length I emerg'd upon a table-land of moss-grown rock & scanty soil, lit up by a faint moonlight which had replac'd the expiring orb of day.
 Casting my eyes about, I beheld no living object; but was sensible of a very peculiar stirring far below me, amongst the whispering rushes of the pestilential swamp I had lately quitted.